-The ConfigureIp tool (/usr/src/framos/camerasuite/Tools/) will list the cameras connected to the computer network, even if the IP addresses are not in the same subnet mask.
+The ConfigureIp tool (/usr/src/framos/camerasuite/Tools/) is a useful tool to list all the cameras connected to the computer network, even if the IP addresses are not in the same subnet mask.

-We have noticed that on Linux-based systems, particularly those that have been freshly flashed, Ethernet ports may not yet have an IPv4 address assigned.
+We have noticed that on Linux-based systems, particularly those that have been freshly flashed, cameras may not be listed by the ConfigureIp tool.
+This may be related to the fact that the computer's Ethernet ports have no IPv4 address assigned yet.

 Type the following command in the terminal and check the output.